bacionejs/termux/README.md

 - termux.properties
 - init.vim

-## Access with or without wifi
+## Access with or without Wi-Fi

-- Access Apache via wifi and localhost 127.0.0.1:8080 (no internet required).
+- **Access Apache via Wi-Fi**: Use `localhost 127.0.0.1:8080` (no internet required).
-- If no wifi, then use hotspot, but use back, then forward in browser to refresh because normal refresh doesn't work with hotspot.
+- **If no Wi-Fi is available**: Use a hotspot.
+To refresh the page, navigate back and then forward in the browser, as the normal refresh doesn't work with a hotspot.
+- **An Alternative to Apache**:
+  - Edit files in `~/storage/downloads`.
-- Or edit in neovim via ~/storage/downloads and open in browser from file manager.
-This method only works if it is one monolithic file with a html suffix.
-And to prevent syntax highlighting issues when editing a combo html/javascript file, use neovim :syntax sync fromstart.
+  - Open the file in a browser from the file manager.
+  - This method works only if it is a single monolithic file with an `.html` suffix.
+  - To prevent syntax highlighting issues when editing combined HTML/JavaScript files, use the Neovim command `:syntax sync fromstart`.

-## Which editor to use for programming on a phone/tablet?
+## Which Editor to Use for Programming on a Phone/Tablet Offline?
-There are several editors in the playstore, but Termux/Neovim is superior.
-Download Termux via github and install Neovim via pkg install.

-However, vim-motions aren't designed for typing with a thumb.
+There are several editors available on the Play Store, but **Termux** combined with **Neovim** stands out as the superior choice.
+However, vim motions aren’t optimized for typing with a thumb.

-To address this I wrote [bacionejs](https://github.com/bacionejs/editor).

-However, bacionejs is only intended for writing small javascript games.
-Anything more than that should use Neovim.
+To address this issue, I created **[bacionejs](https://github.com/bacionejs/editor)**, which is designed specifically for writing small JavaScript games on mobile devices.
+For more extensive programming tasks, Neovim remains the recommended option.